-The Scottish Children’s Services Coalition (SCSC), an alliance of leading providers of specialist children’s services, has warned of a mental health "emergency" and called for greatly increased investment as the impacts of the Covid-19 pandemic on the young become clearer.
+The Scottish Children’s Services Coalition (SCSC), an alliance of leading providers of specialist children’s services, is warning of a mental health emergency and called for greatly increased investment as the impacts of the Covid-19 pandemic on the young become clearer.
 It notes that the mental health of children and young people is set to further worsen given the cost-of-living crisis, as more people are driven into poverty.

-The SCSC has also warned of the devastating impact of cuts in public services on those with mental health issues, as outlined in the Scottish Government’s Resource Spending Review, with an estimated £3.5 billion spending shortfall by 2026/27.
+The SCSC has also warned of the devastating impact of cuts in public services, as outlined in the Scottish Government’s Resource Spending Review, on those with mental health issues.
+This has projected an estimated a £3.5 billion spending shortfall by 2026/27.

 The call comes as new figures published by Public Health Scotland today (7th June 2022), indicate that over the quarter covering January to March 2022, 9,672 children and young people were referred to specialist child and adolescent mental health services (CAMHS) for treatment.
 This includes issues such as anxiety and depression and represents a staggering 22.4% increase in numbers from the same quarter of the previous year when the equivalent figure was 7,902.